-Scenic byways are designated based on any one, or a combination of, their historical, cultural, natural, archeological, recreational, and scenic qualities.
-Some of the best of Nevada's scenic byways are near the Reno / Tahoe region.
+Scenic byways are designated based on their historical, cultural, natural, archeological, recreational, and scenic qualities.
+Some of the best of Nevada's scenic byways are near the Reno/Tahoe region.

 There are both state and federal scenic byways in Nevada.
 Three are designated by the federal government's National Scenic Byways Program, a part of the U.S. Department of Transportation, Federal Highway Administration.
 The remainder are recognized by the Nevada Department of Transportation (NDOT).